Loans, scholarships and bursaries

 If you've studied at the University of Portsmouth on an undergraduate programme before, you may be able to get a 20% discount off your course tuition fee – use our alumni discount checker to see if you're eligible for this scholarship.

-If you apply for a Master's course and accept your offer by 28 June 2019, you could get £3,000 off your course tuition fee with our Master's Scholarship.
+If you apply for a Master's course and accept your offer to start in September/October 2020, by 31 July 2020, you could get £3,000 off your course tuition fee with our Master's Scholarship.

-We also offer a £3,000 Master's Scholarship to current final year students who complete their undergraduate degree with us and accept an offer by 28 June 2019 to join a Master's course here in September 2019.
+We also offer a £3,000 Master's Scholarship to current final year students who complete their undergraduate degree with us and accept an offer by 31 July 2020 to join a Master's course here in September/October 2020.

 Master's in Architecture Funding